 Health First Colorado must comply with Title 42 Code of Federal Regulations (CFR) §455.460, which require an application fee for certain provider types.

 The amount of the application fee is subject to change every calendar year (CY).
 CMS will publish the application fee via the Federal Register 60 days prior to the new CY.
 In addition to the application fee, there will be a credit card processing fee of 2.95%, and/or an EFT processing fee of $2.50.

 NOTE: CMS has increased the fee for calendar year 2019 to $586.00.
 This new fee amount went into effect on January 1, 2019.

 Applicable provider types who are submitting applications for the following reasons are required to pay the Provider Enrollment Application Fee:

 The application fee is non-refundable, except when submitted with one of the following:

 Maybe.
-Service locations that have enrolled or revalidated with Medicare (and have been approved) are not required to pay the fee again to Colorado Medicaid.
+Service locations that have enrolled or revalidated with Medicare (and have been approved) are not required to pay the fee again to Health First Colorado.
 However, service locations that are not enrolled or revalidated with Medicare will require the fee.

 Yes.
-Colorado Medicaid is required to collect an enrollment application fee for applicable provider types regardless of non-profit status or size.
+Health First Colorado is required to collect an enrollment application fee for applicable provider types regardless of non-profit status or size.